 Do: Get Your Documents in Order Early

 The last thing that you want is to waste valuable travel time held up at the airport arrivals due to an issue with your visa or other travel documentation.
-If you are traveling from outside of Europe, then it’s an absolute must to get a visa – otherwise, you will need to do this at the airport, which can be a hassle, cut into your precious travel time, and end up costing you a fortune.
+If you are travelling from outside of Europe, then it’s an absolute must to get a visa – otherwise, you will need to do this at the airport, which can be a hassle, cut into your precious travel time, and end up costing you a fortune.
 Aim to begin your visa application process at least a month in advance; it can be a wise idea to use a travel agency to arrange documentation for you and ensure that all key transport bookings are in place.

 Do: Check the Events Calendar